 This 40 year-old mother of 3 and avid runner lost breast volume after her pregnancies and regular physical activity.
 She is 5-10, 142lb.
 She had breast augmentation with midrange 421cc silicone gel implants and is seen 3 months post-op.

 As with any surgery, breast augmentation will result in some degree of scarring, but incision lines should fade as your body heals.
 To help minimize the appearance of your post-operative scars, Dr. Parva places incisions in inconspicuous areas, such as in the breast crease, around the areola, or in the armpit, where the lines are naturally disguised or hidden.
 In addition, scars can generally be concealed underneath most bathing suits or undergarments.

 Breast implants have a limited lifespan and will likely need to be replaced during a woman’s lifetime.
 On average, implants can last approximately 10 years, at which point there is a higher risk of rupture or deflation.
 Rupture and deflation rates slowly increase over time but most implants last more than 20 years.
 Revisions however, may be indicated sooner because of scar tissue or breast changes.
 Each breast implant manufacturer offers a warranty to help cover your implants, should they become defective within the expected lifespan.

-Breast augmentation costs can vary depending on the location of the surgical procedure and the type of breast implants chosen.
-Typically, the costs range from $6500-$8500.
+Breast augmentation costs can vary depending on the location of the surgical procedure, the type of breast implants chosen, and the complexity of the case.
 A personalized quote will be provided during your consultation based on your unique needs and aesthetic goals.